PoorvaRane/Slingshot-Simultation/README.md

 # Projectile-Game

-A Projectile based Game implemented on OpenGL.
+A Projectile based Game implemented in OpenGL.

 The purpose of this project was to understand the fundamental concepts of 2-D and 3-D tranformations and is written in C++.